mainkoon81/ooo-Bayesian-Introduction/README.md

 - First, flat priors produce bad predictions.
 Regularizing priors—priors which are skeptical of extreme parameter values—reduce fit to sample but tend to improve predictive accuracy.
-- Second, we can get a useful guess of predictive accuracy with the criteria CV, Pareto Smoothed Importanmt Sampling-CV, and WAIC.
+- Second, we can get a useful guess of predictive accuracy with the criteria: CV, Pareto Smoothed Importanmt Sampling-CV, and WAIC.

-Regularizing priors and CV/PSIS/WAIC are complementary.
+Regularizing priors and CV / PSIS-CV / WAIC are complementary.
 Regularization reduces overfitting, and predictive criteria measure overfitting...